-The Office of Housing and Residential Experience employs a compassionate group of upper division, graduate, and professional students as resident advisers (RAs) head residents (HRs), graduate area coordinators (GACs), and graduate program coordinators (GPCs).
-Professional, inresidence staff supervise the student staff.
+The Office of Housing and Residential Experience employs a compassionate group of upper division, graduate, and professional students as resident advisers (RAs) head residents (HRs), and graduate area coordinators (GACs).
+Professional, in-residence staff supervise the student staff.
 The collective Residential Experience staff, in cooperation with Vanderbilt Student Government (VSG) and other campus partners, organizes and coordinates social, educational, and recreational programs throughout the residences.